dottjt/plastic/other/unused/02-work-unused.md

 # 02-work.md

-, ,
+Tizzle n' rawr.
+Sizzle n' bliss.
+Shuckle up, bucko.
+It's time to cradle this flair.

+The diabolical mud seeps from your gums n' fizzles into

+ who'd had discovered something precious near our table Sandwich scum from ever eating at his restaurant again , ,
+Achromatic be thy beak calico invention.

+, as the vogue seeps in diabolical undertones

 <!-- A universal craving without a suitable name.
 A crap-stick unhinged. -->
 Craving your expedition without a suitable name.